thiremath/Course-Allocation-and-Management-System/README.md

 -----------------------------------------------------------------------
 ### Quality of the Solution:
 Algorithm Used: This program uses the brute force algorithm, which is a direct and straightforward technique for solving a particular problem.
-The StudentMgmt.java file has the algorithm- the Compute function which takes preference for every student as input and assigns courses to students on the basis of FCFS(First Come First Serve).
+The StudentMgmt.java file has the algorithm- the Compute function which takes preference for every student line by line as input and assigns courses to students on the basis of FCFS(First Come First Serve).
 Students who gave the preferences first, get higher priority than others.
 As the courses get full and the student preferences are exausted, a particular student can be assigned with three, two, One or Zero Courses.

 Although it is a guranteed way to solve the problem, this algorithm remains inefficient.
 For limited number of courses and large number of students, the Average Satisfaction Rating always remains low.